 - other items not specifically mentioned as inclusions above

-Upon arrival in Moscow, transfer to the deluxe MS Volga Dream.
-Spend the rest of the day relaxing after your flight (dinner aboard Volga Dream included).
+Upon arrival in Moscow, transfer to the deluxe Ararat Park Hyatt Hotel in the historic city centre near the Bolshoi Theatre and Moscow Kremlin.
+Spend the rest of the day relaxing after your flight.

 Day 2 - Orientation tour of Moscow with the Old Tretyakov gallery.